elan-ev/tobira/README.md

-# Opencast Video Portal
+# Tobira: an Opencast Video Portal

-Final project name will still change.
 The project is in its *very* early stages, there is nothing to see here yet.